2025 Armageddon: Plot

 In 2006, twin sisters Madolyn and Quinn view Snakes on a Train, which was mistakenly purchased by their grandmother, who believed it was Snakes on a Plane.
 The sisters bond over the film and develop a love of The Asylum's movies.

 Over the next two decades, Madolyn becomes a commander in the United States Navy while Quinn joins NASA, and the sisters become estranged.
-Madolyn's ship is sunken by a giant piranha, (Note: from Mega Piranha (2010)) leaving her the only survivor; she later comes upon a city being attacked by a pair of giant robots (Note: from the Transmorphers and Atlantic Rim series, respectively) and manages to take control of one.
+Madolyn's ship is sunk by a giant piranha, leaving her the only survivor; she later comes upon a city being attacked by a pair of giant robots and manages to take control of one.
 Quinn, meanwhile, discovers the destruction of the International Space Station by a rogue asteroid and informs their father Thomas, a Cabinet official.
 As they investigate these incidents, strange drones are seen in multiple cities scanning areas with lasers; Washington D.C. is then attacked by a giant crocodile.
-(Note: from Mega Shark Versus Crocosaurus (2010)) By the time the crocodile disappears, much of the government has been killed in the chaos, resulting in Thomas being sworn in as President.
+By the time the crocodile disappears, much of the government has been killed in the chaos, and the city being completely destroyed, resulting in Thomas being sworn in as president.

-An attack on a subway train in Tokyo by a giant snake (Note: from Snakes on a Train) leads Madolyn and Quinn to realize that the creatures are imitating those featured in movies by The Asylum, a theory borne out by the appearance of giant sharks (Note: from the Mega Shark series) near the Eastern Seaboard.
+An attack on a subway train in Tokyo by a giant snake leads Madolyn and Quinn to realize that the creatures are imitating those featured in movies by The Asylum, a theory borne out by the appearance from a Mega Shark to the battle near the Eastern Seaboard.
 Meanwhile, FCC investigation uncovers suspicious activity around multiple Asylum films on video streaming services, in which the films have been streamed for abnormally long amounts of time.

 It is discovered that the creatures are being sent by a hostile alien race who have misinterpreted Asylum films as depicting real-life mythology and are using facsimiles of the creatures as weapons for an invasion of Earth.
-The drones 3D print the creatures to deploy them; however, because the aliens' home planet is only receiving an extremely weak signal to stream the movies, their facsimiles are low-resolution and fall apart shortly after creation.
-Deducing that the creatures can be fought using tactics similarly copied from the original films, Thomas has the military lure the Mega Shark into battle with a five-headed shark (Note: from 5-Headed Shark Attack (2017)) that was sent for another attack.
-From this, the aliens realize that humanity has discovered their strategy and begin the next phase of their invasion by sending a ship to land on Earth.
+The drones 3D-print the creatures for deployment; an investigation begins into what The Asylum is, during which they discover the existence of a new External Dimension.
+However, none of this occurs within of a true reality: for them, the universe can be transmitted like a film to a Dimension beyond The Asylum’s movie channel; however, because the aliens' home planet is only receiving an extremely weak signal to stream the movies, their facsimiles are low-resolution and fall apart shortly after creation.
+Deducing that the creatures can be fought using tactics similarly copied from the original films, Thomas has the military lure the Mega Shark into battle with a five and six-headed shark and both are defeated that was sent for another attack.
+The aliens realize that humanity has discovered their strategy and begin the next phase of their invasion, sending a ship to land on Earth.